Klortiz/cse15l-lab-reports/lab4.md

 Because you will work with the fork you just made, go to its main page and click on `code` to copy the `ssh` link to clone.
 ![image](https://user-images.githubusercontent.com/122419405/221386972-614837d4-8bf3-4158-8467-4123d5ba6689.png)

 On the terminal, already connected to the server, type `git clone` and paste the ssh link.
-Hit `<Enter>`.
+Hit `<Enter>`

 ![image](https://user-images.githubusercontent.com/122419405/221387045-7d9dbdae-60fd-42bd-b0c3-6b8c858fd136.png)
 > I always type `ls` to know what changed, where I'm at, and to display the names of what I will be working on.
 It's a good habit.